French far-right makes overture to conservatives

 "I'm not in principle closed to this kind of discussion.
 We're ready to welcome any goodwill wherever it comes from," she added.

-While the UMP's leadership has ruled out any alliance or even talks with the National Front, 54 percent of UMP supporters were in favour of a deal with the far-right party, according to an Ifop-Fiducial poll.
-Meanwhile, 77 percent of National Front supporters are in favour of a deal with the UMP.
+While the UMP's leadership has ruled out any alliance or even talks with the National Front, 54 percent of UMP supporters were in favor of a deal with the far-right party, according to an Ifop-Fiducial poll.
+Meanwhile, 77 percent of National Front supporters are in favor of a deal with the UMP.

 The head of the UMP, Jean-Francois Cope, said that any deals the party's candidates make with the National Front on specific seats would be considered as going against the party line.